-Since tigers are loners, mainly living an isolated existence it is hard to really view their social structure on a regular basis.
-It can change during various periods of their life.
-The females tend to be more tolerant of each other and they live in smaller territorial ranges than the males.
-It is very common for the females to overlap the areas of the males in many areas.
+Since Tigers are loners, mainly living an isolated existence, it is hard to view their social structure on a regular basis which can change during the various periods of their life.
+The females tend to be more tolerant of each other, and they live in smaller territorial ranges than the males.

 Tigers can be social with each other though depending on what is going on.
-Some of the vocal sounds they offer indicate that they aren’t giving a warm welcome.
-They may hiss, meow, or growl to get others to get out of their territory.
-Other types they will purr and make low growling sounds to indicate interest and to draw others to them, especially for mating purposes.
+Some of the vocal sounds they make indicate that they aren’t giving a warm welcome.
+They may hiss, meow or growl to get others to get out of their territory.
+Other types they will purr and make growling sounds to indicate interest and to draw others to them, especially for mating purposes.

-The most social activities takes place when a mother has her cubs.
+The most intense relationship in Tigers is that of a mother with her offspring.
 She may have from 1 to 6 of them depending on the type of tiger.
-There is generally a dominant cub that emerges early on as well.
-It is typically a male but not always.
-This cub will set the pace for playing, sleeping, and engaging in various other types of activities.
+There is a dominant cub in the litter which is typically a male that sets the pace for playing, sleeping, and engaging in various other types of activities.